michaelyatco/choredoor/progression-markdowns/ChoreDoor5.md

 }
 ```

-Task: Good work!
-You've written a function to determine if a closed door image has been clicked.
+Task: Now that you've written the `isClicked()` function, put it to use.

 Navigate to the three `door.onclick` function and within each function, wrap the current logic within an `if` statement to determine if the `isClicked()` function has __not__ yet happened for that particular `doorImage`.

 Hint:
 ```js
 if(!isClicked(doorImage1))
 ```

-Your logic now protects your game from shortcut victories by making each closed door clickable only once!
+Your logic now protects your game from shortcut victories by making each closed door clickable only once.

 Task: There's one global variable that still needs to be created before we can expand our `gameOver()` function.